 - Listen to what is being told to you.
-Do not push the child to share more than he/she is willing.
+Don't push him/her to share more than he/she is willing.
 The child needs warmth and acceptance.
-It is not necessary at this time that intimate details be revealed. - Do not ask direct questions of the child-this might compromise the investigation. - Reassure the child that he/she has done the right thing by telling you.
+It isn't necessary at this time that intimate details be revealed. - Do not ask direct questions of the child-this might compromise the investigation. - Reassure the child that he/she has done the right thing by telling you.
 Acknowledge the difficulty of the decision and the personal strength shown in making this decision.
-Make it clear that the abuse or neglect is not the child's fault and that the child is not bad or to blame. - Keep your own feelings under control.
-Be calm and nonjudgmental.
-Be careful not to criticize or belittle the child's family. - Use the child's own vocabulary. - Do not promise not to tell.
+Make it clear that the abuse or neglect is not the child's fault and that the child is not bad or to blame. - Be calm.
+Keep your own feelings under control.
+Be calm and non-judgmental.
+Be careful not to criticize or belittle the child's family or to be hysterical. - Use the child's own vocabulary. - Do not promise not to tell.
 Know your limits.
 This is not a situation you can handle by yourself.
 However, do not discuss what the child told you with anyone who is not directly involved in helping the child. - Tell the truth.
 Don't make promises you can't keep, particularly relating to secrecy, court involvement, placement and social worker decisions. - Be specific.
-Let the child know exactly what is going to happen.
-Tell the child that you must report the abuse or neglect to Child Protective Services.
+Let the child know exactly what is going to happen within the limits of her/his ability to understand.
 Tell the child that a social worker who helps families with these kinds of problems may be coming to talk with the child. - Assess the child's immediate safety.
 Is the child in immediate physical danger?
 Is it a crisis?
 Are there others in the home who can protect the child? - Be supportive.
 Remember why the child came to you.
 The child needs your help, support and guidance.
 Reassure the child that telling about the abuse or neglect was the right thing to do.
-It is the only way to make it stop.
+It is the only way to make it stop. - Respect privacy.
+Tell only those who need to know what the child has disclosed to you.